 Eventually, I joined my family’s entrepreneurship.
 Yes, you got that right.
 I am a struggling entrepreneur these days trying to figure out the tricks of the trade.
 So, what does that feel like?
 For someone who was used to playing only a professional role throughout her career, it has been an exciting learning curve.
 Some days I am my dad’s PA, some days a banker, some days the general manager, some days the website developer, some days the person in charge of technology (This is supposedly my designation), some days the counsellor.

 It has definitely been a fun learning experience.
 The best thing about my work life is that I have finally got the flexibility.
 Even though there are days when dad wants a report at midnight, it still gives me the flexibility to work from anywhere I want.
 For a person who had to travel more than 50kms on a daily basis, this was a much-needed respite.
 I hate driving for more than 30 minutes these days.

-I am thankful to the year 2016 for the number of travel opportunities it has given me.
-I can safely say this now that 2016 is coming to an end.
+I am thankful to the year 2016 for the number of travel opportunities it has given me and I can safely say this now that 2016 is coming to an end.
 I made sure that I was on a plane to somewhere exotic or on a road trip around India at least once a month, sometimes even more.
 All this while holding down a full-time job.
 I even took a 5-6-week solo adventure across Europe between my two jobs.